 - The rate of female incarceration is increasing at twice the rate of men; an increase primarily associated with poverty and drug use.

 - A majority of incarcerated women are victims of violence, sexual abuse and corresponding trauma.

 - Most incarcerated women are mothers who live with multiple minor children, children who are 8-10 times more likely than their peers to end up in jail or prison themselves.

-“Resolana gives women the tools to use their time in the Dallas County Jail productively, with the goal of making it their last stint in custody.
-Their merger with Volunteers of America Texas, which plants a young, community-based program in a bigger field, creates exciting potential to benefit public safety and save tax dollars by reducing recidivism in Dallas County and beyond.” ~ Dallas County Sherriff Lupe Valdez
+“Resolana gives women the tools to use their time in the Dallas County Jail productively, with the goal of making it their last stint in custody.” ~ Dallas County Sherriff Lupe Valdez